Leverage a construction manager to find the best way to adapt your pharmacy to USP compliance standards.

 From a construction viewpoint, working in an operational pharmacy provides challenges and requires multiple phases to achieve updates to meet the new USP Requirements.
 Relocating the pharmacy allows the current pharmacy to be in use while the new location is completed, reducing the amount of downtime or deferred service costs that would be present with an in-place renovation.
 In turn, time equals money.

 The longer the duration of construction or pharmacy downtime the higher the cost to meet the same end goal.
 Our team weighed patient safety risks and overall cost implications with a renovation, compared to the cost of a new addition, faster completion, and improved pharmacy operations.
 By working hand in hand with the client, the team made it an easy decision for Olathe Health.
-Olathe Health realized a savings of 12-18% in design-build construction costs and in return, they received a new pharmacy that meets USP797/800 requirements, is better suited to serve their patients and improves on pharmaceutical efficiencies and workflows.
+Olathe Health realized savings in design-build construction costs and in return, they received a new pharmacy that meets USP797/800 requirements, is better suited to serve their patients and improves on pharmaceutical efficiencies and workflows.

 For any hospital or practice considering an update to their pharmacy, it’s important to put the up-front construction cost into perspective of the intended life of the new construction.
 In speaking with multiple clients, we have consistently heard the construction costs associated with USP 797/800 standards are a small fraction of the life cycle costs to operate a compounding pharmacy, sometimes the construction costs as amounts only 3% of the useful life of the pharmacy space.

 By working with a construction manager early, pharmacies gain valuable expertise to help them evaluate the standards and the best way for their practice to upgrade, whether it be to add on, rebuild, relocate, or just make a few minor changes.